Aller au contenu

 How much should you spend on a quality men's suit?

-A quality men's suit typically costs between 200 and 500 euros.
-At Izac, suits start around 200 euros for a modern slim-fit cut with refined finishes, making it one of the best value propositions on the market.
+A solid quality men's suit lands between 200 and 500 euros.
+At Izac, suits start around 200 euros for a modern slim-fit cut with finishes that punch well above the price tag.
+Below 200 euros you're usually paying for polyester pretending to be wool.
+Above 500 euros, you start paying for the brand label more than the actual garment.

 How do you choose the right suit size?

-The jacket should follow your shoulders without extending past them, close without tension at the middle button, and sleeves should show 1 to 2 cm of shirt cuff.
-For trousers, choose a cut that grazes the shoe without breaking.
-Stores like Izac offer free alterations for a perfect fit.
+The jacket sits on your shoulders without extending past them.
+It closes at the middle button without pulling.
+Sleeves show 1 to 2 cm of shirt cuff.
+Trousers graze the shoe without breaking.
+Stores like Izac throw in free alterations, which you'll need because no off-the-rack suit fits perfectly straight from the hanger.

 What is the difference between a slim-fit and regular-fit suit?